National Air and Space Museum

 Steven F. Udvar-Hazy Center

 Unlike the Mall building, which features traditional exhibitions, the Steven F. Udvar-Hazy Center houses artifacts in an enhanced open-storage design filling two huge connecting structures: the Boeing Aviation Hangar and the James S. McDonnell Space Hangar.
-There are 1,993 aviation, 976 space and 47 art objects.
-Major artifacts include the Lockheed SR-71 Blackbird, a Concorde, the Boeing B-29 Superfortress Enola Gay, and the space shuttle Discovery.
-Attractions include the Donald D. Engen Observation Tower, the Airbus IMAX theater and the Mary Baker Engen Restoration Hangar.
+There are 2,700 aviation, 1,065 space, and 44 art objects on display.
+Attractions include the Donald D. Engen Observation Tower, the Airbus IMAX Theater and the Mary Baker Engen Restoration Hangar.

 About the Museum